mrspeaker/webgl2-voxels/svr/README.md

 # serve app

-Don't need to do this at the moment: it runs fine without being served.
+Thanks to ES modules, you don't need to do this at the moment: it runs fine without being served.
+But if you want to:

 ```
 node frontend.js